Emergence of power laws in hierarchical dynamics on multi-level graphs

-Despite these successes, our model carries several simplifying assumptions that merit future investigation.
-First, our station-degree approximation abstracts away real track layouts and platform constraints; incorporating detailed infrastructure maps and direction-specific capacities could refine delay propagation patterns.
-Second, the instantaneous transit assumption at non-stop stations omits potential interactions at intermediate nodes; richer path information, including all intermediate halts, would enable more accurate modeling of congestion cascades.
-Finally, freight traffic, which we treated as negligible, may play a significant role in mixed‐use corridors and should be explicitly accounted for.
+When we simulate realistic railway networks, our station-degree approximation abstracts away real track layouts and platform constraints; incorporating detailed infrastructure maps and direction-specific capacities could refine delay propagation patterns.
+Moreover the instantaneous transit assumption at non-stop stations omits potential interactions at intermediate nodes; richer path information, including all intermediate halts, would enable more accurate modeling of congestion cascades.
+We finally remark that freight traffic, which we treated as negligible, may play a significant role in mixed‐use corridors and should be explicitly accounted for.

-In summary, our study advances both the theoretical understanding of how simple hierarchical dynamics produce emergent power laws and offers actionable guidance for transport operators seeking to balance service quality with operational resilience.
+In conclusion, by elucidating the mechanisms through which minimal priority‐based hierarchies engender emergent heavy-tails in delay statistics, this study contributes to a deeper understanding of complexity in engineered systems and offers practical insights into the design of operational policies for resilience enhancement and it offers actionable guidance for transport operators seeking to balance service quality with operational resilience.